kwan27/lab2/README.md

-Title: French Immersion in the City of Vancouver
+Title: French Immersion programs in the City of Vancouver

 Here is my screenshot :